pokt-network/poktroll/docusaurus/docs/protocol/claim_and_proof_lifecycle.md

 understanding of the Pocket Network protocol.
 It is currently not intended to be exhaustive or easily approachable to all readers.

-TODO(@Olshansk): Iterate on these docs.
-Link & mention the necessary governance params.
+TODO(@Olshansk): Update this doc with the relevant governance params once added.

 :::